 The department continually look for ways to modernise their teaching and the equipment within the department.
 The laser cutter has been a massive boon for the department, with its use being felt in all subject areas within the department as well as usage around school for signs, sports day trophies etc.

-From September 2016 Food Technology will ceased to exist and was replaced with a new exciting course titled “Food Preparation and Nutrition”.
+In September 2016 Food Technology ceased to exist and was replaced with a new exciting course titled “Food Preparation and Nutrition”.
 Technically this isn’t part of Technology but will remain within the department for administrative and logistical reasons and we look forward to implementing the new course.

-From September 2017, separate Technology subjects will amalgamate into one subject and will be delivered in a manner similar to the way we deliver Key Stage 3 but at a much higher level.
+In September 2017, separate Technology subjects amalgamated into one subject and will be delivered in a manner similar to the way we deliver Key Stage 3 but at a much higher level.
 Pupils will then specialise in one area as they work towards their GCSE.